OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-1/index.md

 The project includes:

 - A go.mod file, which specifies the required packages.
-- YAML configurations files that specify the project and the project name.
+- YAML configuration files that specify the project and the project name.
 - The main.go file, which already includes Go code.

 With every Pulumi project, you'll see starter code by default that shows you which SDKs and packages are used.